Durand Cup 2021: FC Goa finish Group B atop, Army Green progress

 With a three-goal lead at the break, Nemil applied the finishing touch after Alberto Noguera did all the spade work.

-Towards the end of regulation time, the 19-year-old turned up once again, with another stunning attempt from distance after the curler against Sudeva in the last game.
+Towards the end of regulation time, the 19-year-old turned up once again, with another stunning goal from distance after the curler against Sudeva in the last game.

 How to watch the Durand Cup 2021 in India